cmalbuquerque/data-filtering-ui/README.md

     - Updated the state management to handle filter clearing.

 5. **Implementing Filtering Functionality**:
     - Created a mapper between properties types and supported filtering operations.
+I assumed, for example, the number type only made sense to allow filters operator of type equals, less than and greater than.
     - Create `filterUtils` to handle with data filtering based on property type.
+Also, the selection dropdown only shows the supported operators for the selected property based on created mapper.
     - Filter products data passed to data table based on selected filter.

 6. **Refactoring and Optimization**: